Mark Brennan (Neighbours): Returns

 On 4 November 2012, it was announced that McGregor would be returning to Neighbours for one month.
 TV Week's Erin Miller stated, "Fans of Scott's character, Detective Mark Brennan, will be overjoyed to discover he didn't die in witness protection as they'd been led to believe – and his return could potentially see him reunite with ex-girlfriend Kate".
 Brewer revealed that Mark's return scenes had to be filmed within a week because McGregor was only in Australia for a brief time.
 The actress explained that they had to film five weeks worth of episodes in one week, before McGregor flew back to Los Angeles.
 McGregor told a reporter for The Newcastle Herald that he had a feeling he was going to be asked back eventually, but it still came as a surprise to him.
 McGregor added that he could see himself staying for a longer time, but it would have to be right for himself and the show.

 Mark returned during "Episode 6646", which focused on an eclipse.
 Kate was left questioning whether she had really seen him.
 Brewer said that her character would be torn when Mark returns, as she had moved on with Mason Turner (Taylor Glockner) and Mark's reappearance "just throws it all out of whack".
 When asked whether Kate and Mark's reunion would be bittersweet, McGregor explained "Brennan and Kate definitely have chemistry and their parting was not because they had fallen out of love.
 But things are different now and Kate has a new boyfriend.
 When Brennan tells her he still loves her it's hard because she thought he was dead and had let go of him."

 On 28 October 2013, it was confirmed that McGregor had returned again and was filming at the show's studios and on location in Lysterfield.
 McGregor explained that he could not turn down the opportunity to come back to Neighbours, as he was building a house and had bills to pay.
 He was contracted until mid-July 2014.
 Mark returned on 5 February 2014.
 McGregor told Sarah Ellis from Inside Soap that he liked how Mark had become more laid back and was not so highly strung as before.
 He also said that Mark definitely wanted Kate back and added, "Brennan is honest that he's still in love with her – but she isn't going to make it easy for him!"
-McGregor extended his contract with Neighbours in May 2014.
+McGregor extended his contract with Neighbours in May 2014, and Mark became a regular character.